Ornette Coleman: 2000s

+Personal life

 Jazz pianist Joanne Brackeen stated in an interview with Marian McPartland that Coleman mentored her and gave her music lessons.

 Coleman married poet Jayne Cortez in 1954.
 The couple divorced in 1964.
 They had one son, Denardo, born in 1956.

-Coleman died of a cardiac arrest at the age of 85 in New York City on June 11, 2015.
+Coleman died of cardiac arrest in Manhattan on June 11, 2015, aged 85.
 His funeral was a three-hour event with performances and speeches by several of his collaborators and contemporaries.